kazurayam/materialstore/docs/index.md

 ### Order of key-value pairs in Metadata

 In the pair of curly braces (`{` .. `}`), the key-value pairs are arranged by the "key", sorted by the ascending order as string.
-Therefore, in the above example, the key `URL.fragment` comes first, the key "URL.protocol" last.
+Therefore, in the above example, the key `URL.fragment` comes first, the key "URL.protocol" comes last.

-### Metadata explicitly specified
+### key:value pairs explicitly specified

-Also the line (13) explicitly created a key:value pair: `"step": "01"`.
+Also the line (13) explicitly created 2 pairs of key:value, that is `"step": "01"` and `"label":"red apple"`.

 You can create as many as key:value pairs.
-Both of key and value must be String (no number, no boolean, no null).
-The key can be any string.
-Also the value can be any string.
+Both of key and value must be the type String.
+The key can be any string, the value can be any string as well.
 You can use any characters including `/` (forward slash), `\` (back slash), `:` (colon).
 You can use non-ascii characters, of course.
 For example: you can create a key-value pair `"番号": "123/456 xyz"`.
+The Character escaping rule of JSON applies here: a double quote character `"` will be escaped to `\"`; a back-slash character `\` will be escaped to be `\\`.

-You can create any key-value pairs (Metadata) as you like and associate it to the individual material objects.
-The metadata is stored in the `index` file, which is apart from the material file itself.
-The image file downloaded from URL is not altered at all.
-The image is saved as is into the `objects` directory.
-Adding to it, you can associate a rich set of Metadata with each individual materials.
+Metadata is stored in the `index` file, which is apart from the material file itself.
+The byte array of the image downloaded from a URL is not altered at all.
+The image is saved into the `objects` directory as is.
+And then, you can associate a flexible set of Metadata to each individual materials.
 What sort of Metadata to associate? --- it is completely up to you.

+Metadata plays an important role later when you start compiling advanced reports "ChronosDiff" and "TwinsDiff".

+### Retrieving information of a material

+The line (14) prints the summarized information of the material: the ID, the FileType, and the Metadata.

+Also you can get various information out of the `material` variable.
+For example, the line (15) retrieves the value of `"URL.host"` out of the material object, compares it with the expected staring value.

+            assertEquals("kazurayam.github.io",
+                    material.getMetadata().get("URL.host"));        // (15)

+Please check the [Javadoc of Material](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/Material.html) for what sort of accessor methods are implemented.

 ## 3rd example: writing multiple images

+Web will make a test case which downloads 3 image files form URL and store them into the store.

     public class T03WriteMultipleImagesTest {
         private Store store;